petepm/Singleton/lyrics.md

 Slow down now baby
 I'm just not ready for that kind of commitment
 You want to share passwords?
-Let me show you what I can do
+I'll show you what I can do

 ## Solo